Compulsory education: Antiquity to medieval times

 Compulsory education was not unheard of in ancient times.
 However, instances are generally tied to royal, religious or military organizations—substantially different from modern notions of compulsory education.

-Plato's The Republic (c.
+Renown Plato's work The Republic (c.
 424) is credited with having popularized the concept of compulsory education in Western intellectual thought.
 Plato's rationale was straightforward.
 The ideal city would require ideal individuals, and ideal individuals would require an ideal education.
 The popularization of Plato's ideas began with the wider Renaissance and the translation of Plato's works by Marsilio Ficino (1434–1499), culminating in the Enlightenment.
 The Enlightenment philosopher Jean-Jacques Rousseau, known for his own work on education (including Emile, or On Education), said, 'To get a good idea of public education, read Plato's Republic.
 It is not a political treatise, as those who merely judge books by their title think, but it is the finest, most beautiful work on education ever written.'

 In Sparta boys between the age 6 and 7 left their homes and were sent to military school.
 School courses were harsh and have been described as a "brutal training period".
 Between the age of 18 and 20, Spartan males had to pass a test that consisted of fitness, military ability, and leadership skills.
 A student's failure meant a forfeiture of citizenship (perioidos) and political rights.
 Passing was a rite of passage to manhood and citizenry, in which he would continue to serve in the military and train as a soldier until the age of 60 when the soldier could retire to live with his family.

 Every parent in Judea since ancient times was required to teach their children at least informally.
 Over the centuries, as cities, towns and villages developed, a class of teachers called Rabbis evolved.
 According to the Talmud (tractate Bava Bathra 21a), which praises the sage Joshua ben Gamla with the institution of formal Jewish education in the 1st century AD, Ben Gamla instituted schools in every town and made formal education compulsory from age 6 to 8.

 The Aztec Triple Alliance, which ruled from 1428 to 1521 in what is now central Mexico, is considered to be the first state to implement a system of universal compulsory education, although earlier Nahua states may have had it as well.